softtestsash/uinsure-tech-test/README.md

 # UInsure Tech Test

 This repo contains the tech test for my application to UInsure
+# Postman
+`api_key` rerquired as an environment variable before being able to run

+# Cypress
 ## Installation
 Once you have cloned this repository locally, cd in to the folder and execute the following: